This running series of brief dispatches by New York Review writers will document the coronavirus outbreak with regular updates from around the world.

 From today on, and until further notice, anyone outside must carry with them an official document called Attestation de Déplacement Dérogatoire, duly filled out and signed, asserting the explicit reason for any excursion.
 Only five possibilities: movement between home and place of work; movement to buy things of première nécessité (such as food) in authorized establishments; movement due to medical reason; movement due to a pressing family situation, assistance to vulnerable persons, or childcare; and movement linked to limited individual physical activity, and the needs of pets.

 One must not, we were warned, go outside for any other reason, nor leave the house without this document.
-In other words, a safe conduct, like in a war zone.
+In other words, a safe conduct, as in a war zone.

 The lockdown was to start at noon, and so, with a few minutes to spare, I decided to hurry out to the boulangerie across the street, one last time.